motdotla/dotenv/README.md

 ## Should I commit my .env file?

-Try not to commit your .env file to version control.
+No. We **strongly** recommend against committing your .env file to version control.
 It is best to keep it local to your machine and local on any machine you deploy to.
 Keep production credential .envs on your production machines, and keep development .envs on your local machine.

 ## Contributing